 Working in the B2B area takes mostly more time to gain a good knowledge of our client than in B2C.
 Many factors can describe it: choosing a long-term partner takes more time than a short-term one, the higher price of the services or products, or the number of people involved in the decision making process.

 We, at Amsterdam Standard, have a standardized procedure for launching a new client.
 We are interested in providing the best quality services to them, which is why we take the onboarding process very seriously.
 Through specific sequences of procedures as emails with detailed information, code-reviews, backlog analysis, phone calls, and video-meetings, we make sure we understand the clients' needs in detail.
 One of the essential steps in this process is the Discovery Call.

 A Discovery Call or meeting is a form of investigative meeting used by our consultants, designers, sales professionals, and project teams to learn more about a potential client's requirements.

 In other words, it's a call or meeting where the potential client describes their product/ project, the stage of it, their existing solutions, and issues they have.
 The sales or project team dig deeper by asking discovery questions.
-Their goal is to learn what is happening at the client to understand their business and offer a solution to their problem.
+The goal of a sales team is to learn what is happening at the client company to understand their business and offer a solution to the problem.
 Discovery questions are great tools to provide the context for forming a solution.
-The discovery session should be performed by an employee prepared for these types of detailed conversations and with a high-level understanding of the business.
+A good discovery call should be performed by an employee prepared for these types of detailed conversations and with a high-level understanding of the business.
 This person should also be able to translate the information gathered on a session into a strategic document outlining the direction of future campaigns and projects or share this information correctly with the rest of the team.